janpeuker/awesome-tech-roles/README.md

 See also: Sales Engineer (SE), Technical Account Manager (TAM)

 - [Accenture Career Blog](https://www.accenture.com/us-en/blogs/blogs-technical-architect-careers) - (For comparison) Explaining the Technology Architect role for Consulting / Service Provider / Service Delivery firms which usually focuses on projects, not products.
+- [Architects, Anti-Patterns, and Organizational Fuckery](https://charity.wtf/2023/03/09/architects-anti-patterns-and-organizational-fuckery/) - Charity Majors' excellent summary of a mega thread of Twitter shows why this list as well does _not_ include a separate Architect role, because it should be a function within a role or rotation.
+She does however explicitly exclude SA, as advisory is generally something good.
 - [Awesome Software Architecture](https://github.com/simskij/awesome-software-architecture#readme) - Awesome list of general software architecture resources which (sadly) is mostly _not_ connected to the term "architect".
 - [Databricks Economic Benefits](https://databricks.com/blog/2020/04/28/new-study-databricks-delivers-nearly-29-million-in-economic-benefits-and-pays-for-itself-in-less-than-six-months.html) - Advertorial but a good example how many product / platform companies move up the value chain to management consulting e.g. Databricks with their Resident Solution Architect which is more similar to a TAM or CSM.
 - [GitHub OCTO](https://github.com/github/githubOCTO/discussions/1) - GitHub&apos;s research unit is responsible to syndicate their view of the future of technology.